mcmikecreations/tum_info/_courses/CIT/IN4267/2021WS-endterm.md

 code: "IN4267"
 semester: "2021WS" # refers to the year of the semester start
 exam_type: "endterm"
-name: "Master-Praktikum - Machine Learning in Crowd Modeling & Simulation"
+name: "Master-Praktikum - Machine Learning in Crowd Modeling and Simulation"
 date: "2022-02-10 12:00:00 +0100"

 ects: 8